taostat/taostats-docs/docs/Bittensor/subnet/subnet-deregistration-proposal.md

 # Proposal

-In the AUgust 12, 2025 OpenDev call, Const proposed adding deregistration again.
+In the August 12, 2025 OpenDev call, Const proposed adding deregistration again.
 For a subnet to be deregistered, it must be:

 1. Out of immunity
 2. NAV over 1.